Safeway: Private brands

-Signature Select / Refreshe Brand Cola is produced by Cotts Beverages for Safeway; it is bottled in San Bernardino, California.
-Safeway Refreshe brand bottled water is bottled by Advanced H2O, LLC in Stockton, California.
-Safeway closed its water bottling plant in downtown Los Angeles in January 2012.
+In 2006, Safeway introduced an organically grown and processed line of products named "O Organics".
+The brand has proved successful, with yearly sales surpassing $1 billion in 2017.
+Open Nature was launched in 2011, and has also proved successful enough that Open Nature has absorbed some other previous private brands (Such as Bright Green, Signature Home, and Lucerne Plant-Based products).

+After its acquisition by Albertsons, the combined company adopted Safeway's private label brand program, changed the name from "Safeway Select" to "Signature Select", and updated the branding and packaging for all of their products.

-Safeway grocery delivery
+Grocery delivery

 Safeway has offered online grocery delivery service in select markets starting in the American Northwest region in 2000.
 The service grew to deliver in six states and the District of Columbia, mostly along the west and east coast.
-Fueled by rising demand from the COVID-19 pandemic, Safeway has been rapidly expanding the number of locations offering contactless curbside pickup (marketed as "DriveUp & Go"), and continues to offer traditional prescheduled delivery services along with on-demand deliveries filled via Instacart.
-In early 2020, Safeway began offering deli department items and prepared-to-order sandwiches on DoorDash, and eventually began offering grocery delivery as well once they introduced DoorDash Marketplace.
-Curbside pickup orders are processed by Store Employees with items off the shelf in a manner similar to Instacart.
+Safeway has rapidly expanded the number of locations offering contactless curbside pickup (marketed as "DriveUp & Go"), and continues to offer traditional prescheduled delivery services along with on-demand deliveries filled via Instacart and DoorDash.

 In January 2021, Albertsons announced that it would be laying off union company-employed grocery delivery drivers at Safeway stores in the Northern California region, stating that they would be transferring those services to app-based delivery platforms, such as Instacart.
 This decision only affected employees working in the 'traditional' scheduled delivery department inside the stores, and all employees were offered other positions within the company.
-This announcement came several weeks after Proposition 22 was passed in California, which allowed app-based services to classify their employees as independent contractors instead of full-time employees.
-The company has appeared to scale back this approach however, as deliveries are still handled by employees at some larger, high-volume locations in the area.
-At most neighborhood locations, delivery is now handled exclusively by DoorDash and Instacart.